-Students who are not present in first 30 minutes of the beginning of the school day are considered tardy to school.
-They must first report to the main office to check in and receive an admit pass.
-(There will be no excused tardy to school except when a student is late due to a doctor or dental appointment.)
-In those instances, students need to present a signed note from the doctor or dentist indicating the date and time of the appointment.
+Students who are not present by the end of Communio or after the second period when Comunio does not meet but are at school the rest of the day are considered tardy.
+They must first report to the Main Office to check in and receive an admit pass.
+There will be no excused tardy to school except when a student is late due to a doctor or dental appointment.
+In those instances, students need to present a signed note from the doctor or dentist indicating the date and time of the appointment when they arrive.

-All tardies will be recorded on report cards and permanent records.
-NOTE: Students will receive a detention upon being late for the third-3rd, sixth-6th, and ninth-9th time per semester.
-When receiving the ninth-9th tardy in any semester, the student will be given a detention for each additional tardy after their ninth-9th.
+Students will receive a detention upon being late for the third-3rd, sixth-6th, and ninth-9th time per semester.
+When receiving the ninth-9th tardy, the student will be given a detention for each additional tardy after their ninth-9th.